Zee-5p/Project-2-combat-game/README.md

 ### Validator Testing

-HTML
+*HTML*
-Results: No errors were returned when passing through the official W3C validator.
+No errors were returned when passing through the official W3C validator.

-CSS
+*CSS*
-Results: No errors were found when passing through the official (Jigsaw) validator.
+No errors were found when passing through the official (Jigsaw) validator.

-JavaScript
+*JavaScript*
-Results: No errors were found when passing through the official JSHint validator.
-The following metrics were returned:
+No errors were found when passing through the official JSHint validator.

+Metrics:
-There are 15 functions in this file.
+There are 17 functions in this file.
-The function with the largest signature takes 2 arguments, while the median is 0.
+Function with the largest signature take 2 arguments, while the median is 0.
-The largest function has 12 statements in it, while the median is 3.
+Largest function has 16 statements in it, while the median is 3.
-The most complex function has a cyclomatic complexity value of 4 while the median is 2.
+The most complex function has a cyclomatic complexity value of 4 while the median is 1.

 ## Unfixed Bugs
-Special Attack Button Visibility: Occasionally, after restarting the game, the special attack button may not reappear as expected.
-This issue has been identified but remains unresolved due to time constraints.
-Further investigation is required to implement a reliable fix.
+There were no unfixed bugs identified.
+During the making of this project i came across multiple issues around the javascript including the disabling of the special attack button and also with the loading of the images on css.
+These bugs amongst others were debugged in the process

-Deployment
+## Deployment

-Z Tournament Championship has been deployed to GitHub Pages, providing an easy way for users to access and play the game online.
-The deployment process was straightforward, and the site is now live and accessible via the following steps:
+The site was deployed to GitHub pages the platform used to write the code.
+The steps taken are as follows:

-Navigate to the GitHub Repository: Go to the repository where the project's code is stored.
+1. In the GitHub repository, navigate to the Settings tab
-Access the Settings Tab: Click on the "Settings" tab in the repository's menu.
-Choose the Source Branch: In the "Pages" section, select "Main" or "Master" branch as the source.
-Save and Deploy: After selecting the branch, the site will automatically deploy.
-A success message will appear once the process is complete.
-The live link to the deployed site is available here: Z Tournament Championship Live
+2. From the source code and automation side tab select pages
+3. Set the branch to main and select root as the file Once this has been done the system will run some checks and eventually deploy the site.
+The live link can be found here - https://zee-5p.github.io/Project-2-combat-game/

-Credits
+## Credits

-Content
-Game Logic and JavaScript Implementation: Developed and written by [Your Name].
-Instructional Text: Created specifically for Z Tournament Championship.
-Media
+### Media
-Character Images: The character images used in the game are sourced from [specific open-source sites or created by the developer].
-Icons and Buttons: Icons and buttons are styled using custom CSS, with inspiration drawn from various online resources.
-Acknowledgments
-Tutorials and Guides: Special thanks to the authors of various JavaScript and CSS tutorials that helped refine the game's functionality.
-Testing Assistance: Acknowledgment to friends and peers who assisted in testing the game across different platforms and providing valuable feedback
+- The images for the favicon and the charcater were taken from the following site - https://www.pngwing.com/en/search?q=dragon+ball
+- The font for the heading and buttons was taken from Google Fonts.

+### Content
+When trying to figure out how to make certain javascript code work and what code to use, i used the following resources for help and inspiration : Reddit, Youtube, Google.